osTicket/docs/Plugins/Attachments in S3.rst

   :alt: Ticket With Attachment

-If you have access to the database, you'll notice that attachments stored in the filesystem can be found in the ost_file table, where ost_ is your table prefix.
+If you have access to the database, you'll notice that attachments stored in the filesystem can be found in the :code:`ost_file` table, where :code:`ost_` is your table prefix.
-If the attachment is successfully stored in the filesystem, there will be an '3' in the 'bk' column.
-Files stored in the database have a 'D' in the 'bk column'.
+If the attachment is successfully stored in the filesystem, there will be an :code:`3` in the :code:`bk` column.
+Files stored in the database have a :code:`D` in the :code:`bk` column.

 .. image:: ../_static/images/as39.png
   :alt: Attachment in Database